remeh/go-webserver/README.md

 Powerful but simple Go webserver.

-With benchmark using `siege`, it reaches 27000req/s on a dynamic route (with a parameter directly in the URL) rendering a simple text.
+Benchmark using [wrk](https://github.com/wg/wrk), it reaches more than 41000req/s on a dynamic route (with a parameter directly in the URL) rendering a simple text.

 ## Run the example
   * 1st method: build an executable :`go build example/main.go && ./main`